 First, and foremost, we need to meet millennials on their terms.
 We can’t turn them into their parents.
 We need to accept them as they are.
 After that, we can do the following.

-- The average millennial picks up a smart phone about 50 times a day.
-This creates a great opportunity to interact and engage about the outdoors.
+- The average millennial picks up a smartphone about 50 times a day.
+This creates a great opportunity to interact and engage in the outdoors.

 - Millennials’ No. 1 reason for going outdoors is to exercise.
-Second is as a venue to socialize.
+The second is as a venue to socialize.
 Third is to camp or hike.
 So focus messaging around these topics

 - Millennials are attracted to experiences, not necessarily buying or collecting stuff.
 Again engage them about the benefits of the experience, not just touting how good a piece of equipment is.

-- Insure that first experiences are positive.
+- Ensure that first experiences are positive.
 All people are more likely to repeat something if the first experience was a good one.